jbclements/Granite-Mon-Website/index.markdown

 I (John Clements) recall this episode quite vividly, as it was the first one in which I participated.
 I was a last-minute addition, really.
-Andy Wanning had decided (details?) to do the same swim that Justin and Ben had, and wisely lined up Molly and David Gutcheon and ... (?) to drive alongside him.
-Well, I heard about it at the last minute, I had just flown up the night before, and decided (I'd been swimming a lot in a pool) to give it a go.
+Andy Wanning had decided to do the same swim that Justin and Ben had, and wisely lined up Molly and David Gutcheon and ... (?) to drive alongside him.
+Well, I heard about it at the last minute, I had just flown up the night before, and decided to give it a go.

 Alice Clements had suggested bringing crisco, on the principle that it would protect Andy from the cold water, and both of us lathered ourselves up with it.